 During World War II, government agencies made a point of hiring publicity consultants since positive public exposure prompted congressional awareness and aided in fundraising.
-Consultants also played a key role in providing advice to the government regarding armaments manufacturing and other important wartime production.
+Consultants also played a key role in providing advice to the government regarding armaments manufacturing and other important wartime production, as well as helping staff manufacturing plants and other entities that faced worker shortages.
 In the years after World War II, the field of consulting gained respect as a result of its contributions to the successful war effort.

 Consulting soon found its way into politics.
 Candidates running for office needed experts to communicate with the media to develop positive public images preceding an election.
 Hiring a full-time staff member with expertise in polling, for example, would be too expensive; however, hiring a consultant to work only during the pre-election period provided an excellent alternative.
 In the 1950s, Dwight Eisenhower hired advertising specialists to design effective ad campaigns.
 At the time, it was a new and relatively radical method of running a campaign, but one that has continued today.
 After Richard Nixon’s unsuccessful bid for the presidency in 1960, he hired public relations and press consultants to help him regain popularity in his bids for elected office.
-With their help, he was able to reestablish a positive image among voters and was elected president in 1968.
+With their help, he reestablished a positive image among voters and was elected president in 1968.
 Today, high-priced political consultants work on all of the major political campaigns.

 The emergence of the personal computer in the 1980s and the Internet in the 1990s created strong demand for information technology consultants.
-Increasingly strict tax laws and government regulation on businesses and financial services caused rapid growth in tax and accounting consultancy firms.
+Increasingly strict tax laws and government regulation on businesses and the financial services caused rapid growth in tax and accounting consultancy firms.